 Dear LLR Friends,

-LLR Partners celebrates its 20th Anniversary this year.
+LLR Partners celebrated its 20th Anniversary in 2019.

 Over the past two decades, we have invested in over 100 companies to help accelerate their growth.
 It has been a privilege and an education to work with so many talented founders and CEOs during this time.